MIRA-KUMAR/Leetcode-Learning/README.md

 Given the root of a binary search tree, rearrange the tree in in-order so that the leftmost node in the tree is now the root of the tree, and every node has no left child and only one right child.

+# LeetCode 905.
+Sort Array By Parity

+Given an integer array nums, move all the even integers at the beginning of the array followed by all the odd integers.

+Return any array that satisfies this condition.

 # LeetCode 937.
 Reorder Data in Log Files

 You are given an array of logs.
 Each log is a space-delimited string of words, where the first word is the identifier.